KoljaB/TurnVoice/README.md

 ## Future Improvements

-- **Voice replacement**: Strip out the vocal track and recompose, so we preserve original background audio (i guess with spleeter)
-- **Diarization**: Speaker Diarize and allow multiple voice change (maybe with cython/whisper-diarization)
 - **TTS Voice variety**: Add OpenAI TTS, Azure and Elevenlabs as voice sources.
 - **Tranlation quality**: Add option to translate with OpenAI, DeepL API, other models.
 Better logic than simply transcribe the frags.
 - **Voice Cloning from YouTube**: Cloning voices directly from other videos.